upowai/validator/readme.md

    - Update the MongoDB connection URL and database details in `database/mongodb.py` if necessary.

 6. **Set Up Environment Variables:**
-   - Optionally, set up environment variables for configuration parameters.
+   - Set up environment variables for configuration parameters.

 ## Running the Validator